RBaykan/Spring_Security_Validating_Data/README.md

 - Non-empty and valid fields.
 - If any validation fails, the appropriate error message will be returned.

+The UserDTO class represents a Data Transfer Object (DTO) used for user registration.
+It contains the fields required for the registration process.
+Each field is annotated with validation rules to ensure that the data is valid before being accepted by the system.

+Annotations Annotated:
+- @NotNull: This annotation guarantees that the field must be defined (i.e. not null).
+- @NotBlank: This annotation guarantees that the field is not empty or blank (i.e. not an empty string or null).

+By setting the annotations on the fields, we can control how the data is validated for the registration system.

 ## Custom Validations